-Pat Edwards, Paramedic, recently returned from leading a medical team in Pat works with the Community Health Initiative, Haiti.
-This organization Haiti.
-As a team of 10 they were the smallest medical team ever deployed has worked with hundreds of volunteers from across the United States by CHI.
-They were joined by two Haitian doctors. and Canada to reach the primary and public healthcare needs of Haitian patients.
-CHI collaborates with local talent in their service areas to combat A typical team size is 25.
-The five days of clinic were held in the two villages malnutrition, provide clean water, promote safe environments and deliver they have been working in for the last 6 years - Do Digue (4 clinic days) and healthcare for the members of partner communities in the Arcahaie area of Fondol (1 day - which is up in the mountains and takes two hours by foot or Haiti.
+Pat Edwards, Paramedic, recently returned from leading a medical team in Haiti.
+As a team of 10 they were the smallest medical team ever deployed by CHI.
+They were joined by two Haitian doctors.

-donkey to get there with all of our supplies.
+A typical team size is 25.
+The five days of clinic were held in the two villages they have been working in for the last 6 years - Do Digue (4 clinic days) and Fondol (1 day - which is up in the mountains and takes two hours by foot or donkey to get there with all of our supplies.
 They saw 1148 patients, a few very ill which were taken to a hospital in Port au Prince and they delivered one baby boy who was named Jonathan by his mother.

-have been donating \$10 in the name of our weekly speaker to the Community Health Initiative for the last three years.
-This is a symbol of our ongoing A typical sized team will see 1500 so the numbers seen were good.
-The March awareness of the issue and a call to action while providing clean water for and June clinics were both cancelled due to political unrest, making this a family each week on an ongoing basis. the first clinic held since January.
+A typical sized team will see 1500 so the numbers seen were good.
+The March and June clinics were both cancelled due to political unrest, making this the first clinic held since January.
 The next clinic will be held in October.
 CHI holds 5 medical clinics and 2 surgical clinics each year.